erobic/springit/README.md

 [![Build Status](https://travis-ci.org/erobic/springit.svg?branch=master)](https://travis-ci.org/erobic/springit)

-This project demonstrates commonly used features of Spring using best practices.
-You can use this project as a boilerplate for your own Spring Boot applications!
+This is a fully configured Spring Boot/Gradle project to develop a badass web application.
+After years of experience in web development, reading Spring's documentation and going through hundreds of tutorials, I have created this starter project for your use!

-The following topics are covered in this project:
+It follows best practices and has the following demonstrations/configurations which will ensure that the application you produce is absolutely top-notch!

 **1. RESTful API:**